WPCloudDeploy/wp-cloud-deploy/README.md

 ## Getting Started: The Easier Way ##

-You can get a rapid start by using the [pre-configured droplet at digital ocean.](https://marketplace.digitalocean.com/apps/wpclouddeploy)
+The easiest way to get started is to use the [pre-configured droplet at digital ocean.](https://marketplace.digitalocean.com/apps/wpclouddeploy)

 Just deploy the droplet, login with your ssh credentials and follow the instructions to setup your domain and other info.